 So you’re trying the interesting and natural herb Kava for the first time.
-You’ve heard the big promises – you’ll feel calmer, less stressed, less nervous, sleep better, find it much easier to relax your mind and body – and want to put it to the test.
+You’ve heard the big promises – drink kava and you’ll feel calmer and more mentally and physically relaxed relaxed, less stressed, less nervous, and sleep better.
+And now you want to put kava to the test.

 Here are four steps to a great first-time kava drinking experience: